There are many epic highways in New Zealand that even without stopping are bucket list experiences. One of the best is Arthur’s Pass.

 1. Hike Arthur’s Pass Walking Track

-One of the most popular things to do on Arthur’s Pass is to get outside and go for a walk/hike.
-One of the best trails, suited to most fitness levels is Arthur’s Pass Walking Track.
+This wouldn’t be one of my blogs if I didn’t include at least one hike!
+It’s fitting then that one of the most popular things to do on Arthur’s Pass is to get outside and go for a walk (maybe now you see why I like it so much).
+One of the best trails, suitable for most fitness levels, is the Arthur’s Pass Walking Track.

 The 6.8-kilometer (4.2-mile) return track starts from Arthur’s Pass Village at the Devils Punchbowl Parking lot.
-From there, it’s a gradual climb until you reach the Dobson Memorial at Arthur’s Pass summit.
-Along the way, you can view amazing waterfalls, beautiful streams, Arthur’s Pass Summit, mountain views, and even Bridal Viel Falls (which I mention below!)
+With an elevation gain of 284 m (932 ft), it’s a gradual climb until you reach the Dobson Memorial at Arthur’s Pass summit.
+Along the way, you can view amazing waterfalls, beautiful streams, Arthur’s Pass Summit, mountain views, and even Bridal Veil Falls (which I mention below!).

-All up, it only takes around 2 to 3 hours to hike the trail and it’s suited to anyone with a reasonable level of fitness.
+All up, it only takes around 2 to 3 hours to hike the trail, and it’s suitable for anyone with a reasonable level of fitness.
+It’s one for the camera, especially if you’re blessed with a clear day.

 2. See the famous Devil’s Punchbowl

-If you want to visit the most ferocious waterfall in New Zealand then look no further than the Devil’s Punchbowl.
-The name alone should get you excited, but if that doesn’t, then the fact it’s a 131-meter (430 feet) tall waterfall should!
+If you want to visit the most ferocious waterfall in New Zealand, then look no further than the Devils Punchbowl.
+The name alone should get you excited, but if that doesn’t, then the fact it’s a 131-meter (430 feet) tall waterfall should – that’s more than two Leaning Tower of Pisas stacked on top of each other!

-The waterfall is accessed via the Devil’s Punchbowl Walking Track and is short and sweet with a small elevation gain (be prepared for a few stairs) that takes around 20 minutes each way.
+The waterfall is accessed via the Devils Punchbowl Walking Track, which is short and sweet with a small elevation gain (be prepared for a few stairs) and takes around 20 minutes each way.
 Once there, you’ll be amazed at the falls and might even get a little wet.
-Regardless, this waterfall is super cool.
+Regardless, this waterfall is super cool and definitely worth it for the photos.

-One thing I love about this activity on Arthur’s Pass it’s perfect for almost any weather.
-In fact, Arthur’s Pass is often cloudy but that doesn’t take away from this experience.
+One thing I love about this activity on Arthur’s Pass is that it’s perfect for almost any weather.
+In fact, Arthur’s Pass is often cloudy, but that doesn’t take away from this experience.
 And the rain?
 Well, that makes it even better!
-This is easily one of the best hikes on the South Island.
+This is easily one of my favorite hikes on the South Island.

 3. Hike Avalanche Peak

-Avalanche Peak Route is one of my favorite hikes in New Zealand.
+Speaking of my favorite hikes in New Zealand, the Avalanche Peak Route is another one on that list!
 However, by no means is this 6-kilometer (3.7 miles) trail easy, in fact, most people take 5 to 6 hours to walk the 6 kilometers up and back down!
 The reason?
-The steep terrain and huge elevation gain of over 1,110 meters (3,642 feet).
-Those who do tackle this monster, get to witness arguably the best panoramic view of the Southern Alps!
+The steep terrain and huge elevation gain of over 1,110 meters (3,642 feet)!

 The trail can be hiked in a loop or up and back the same trail and starts just across the road from the Devil’s Punchbowl parking lot.
-The trail is technically a loop, however, many people go up and back the same way.
-The full loop is around 9 kilometers (5.6 miles).
-I recommend going clockwise for a steeper but quicker assent, and then a slightly easier way down.
+The trail is technically a loop, however many people go up and back the same way.
+The full loop is around 9 kilometers (5.6 miles), and I recommend going clockwise for a steeper but quicker ascent, and then a slightly easier way down.

-Honestly, when I did it the weather conditions were ideal (a bluebird summer day!), but even then I needed to be prepared.
+Honestly, when I did it the weather conditions were ideal (a bluebird summer day!), but even then, I needed to be prepared.
 There isn’t much shade along the trail, nor are there places to fill up your water bottle.
-Bring plenty of sunscreen, a hat, and water.
-Also, at the top it is usually much colder than it is down in the Village, so bringing a windbreaker is also a good idea!
+So make sure to bring plenty of sunscreen, a hat, and water.
+Also, at the top it is usually much colder than it is down in the village, so bringing a windbreaker is also a good idea!

 4. Visit Arthur’s Pass Village and Visitor Center

 Arthur’s Pass Village is in the center of the highway and sits not far from the summit of Arthur’s Pass.
-If you plan on doing the above hikes, you’ll be visiting the town anyway, so why not get out and take a look around.
+If you plan on doing any of the above hikes, you’ll be visiting the town anyway, so why not get out and take a look around?

-The first thing you should do is check out the Arthur’s Pass Visitor Center.
-Here you can get up-to-date weather info on all the hikes as well as other ideas for things to do and safety information.
+The first thing you should do is check out once you’re in town is the Arthur’s Pass Visitor Center.
+Here you can get up-to-date weather info on all the hikes, as well as other ideas for things to do and safety information.
 It’s a great way to get comfortable with the area and have any questions you have answered by a local.

-The other place is Challenge Arthur’s Pass Cafe and Store.
-This place serves great coffee and food too and is also the only place to pick up other supplies and snacks you might want.
-It’s also where you can grab fuel if you need it.
+Arthur’s Pass Cafe and Store remains open and serves great coffee and food.
+It’s also the only place to pick up other supplies and snacks you might want!
+If you’re low on fuel, you can also grab some here for the road ahead, but you will pay a premium for it.

-5. Take in the views on Bealey Spur Track
+5. Take in the views on the Bealey Spur Track

 The Bealey Spur Track is one hike those making their road trip over Arthur’s Pass an overnight adventure should not miss.

-This 6-kilometer (3.7 mi) each-way hiking trail takes you high above the river valley to the Bealey Hut.
-Although the trail has an elevation gain of over 600 meters (1,969) it is gradual and not overly difficult.
-This is a good option for those who want a longer more challenging hike than the waterfall trails in Arthur’s Pass Village, but aren’t quite up to the challenge of Avalanche Peak – it’s a good middle ground!
+This 6-kilometer (3.7-mi) one-way hiking trail takes you high above the river valley to the Bealey Hut.
+Although the trail has an elevation gain of over 600 meters (1,969), it is gradual and not overly difficult.
+This is a good option for those who want a longer, more challenging hike than the waterfall trails in Arthur’s Pass Village, but aren’t quite up to the challenge of Avalanche Peak – it’s a good middle ground!

 You can stay in the Bealey Hut on a first-come, first-serve basis and it’s completely free.
-With that said, it’s an old hut so there are only very basic facilities (it’s more of a shed rather than a hut.)
+With that said, it’s an old hut with six bunk beds, so there are only very basic facilities (it’s more of a shed rather than a hut).

 6. Bridal Veil Falls

-I wasn’t sure whether I should include this next attraction on this list, however, understanding some people won’t have time to hike longer trails I thought I should!
+I wasn’t sure whether I should include this next attraction on this list, however, understanding some people won’t have time to hike the longer trails, I thought I should!

-Bridal Veil Falls is just a waterfall along the Arthur’s Pass Walking Track that I mentioned above.
-The waterfall is 108 meters (354 feet) tall and is often compared to the Devil’s Punchbowl, however, Bridal Viel Falls is nowhere near as impressive in my opinion.
+Putting it simply, the Bridal Veil Falls is a waterfall along the Arthur’s Pass Walking Track that I mentioned above.
+The waterfall is 108 meters (354 feet) tall and is often compared to the Devil’s Punchbowl, however, Bridal Veil Falls is nowhere near as impressive in my opinion.

-There are plenty of places to pull over and admire the views on Arthur’s Pass but few are as spectacular as the view of Otira Viaduct.
-This huge bridge is 440 meters (1,457 feet) long and it’s the only reason driving Arthur’s Pass is possible.
+There are plenty of places to pull over and admire the views on Arthur’s Pass, but few are as spectacular as the view of the Otira Viaduct.
+Remember all the impressive engineering I mentioned at the beginning of this blog?
+Well, this huge bridge is 440 meters (1,457 feet) long, and it’s the only reason driving Arthur’s Pass is possible.

-From the parking lot just off Highway 73, you can get out and get some great photos of the bridge as well as the surrounding landscape.
-Although only a quick stop, it’s a must on EVERY Arthur’s Pass road trip!
+From the parking lot just off Highway 73, you can hop out and get some great photos of the bridge as well as the surrounding landscape.
+Although only a quick stop, it’s a must on EVERY Arthur’s Pass road trip, so don’t miss it!

-This is another attraction suited to those who are short on time.
-Avalanche Creek Falls is located at the very start of the Avalanch Peak Route walking trail and is a beautiful place to visit.
+Another attraction suited to those who are short on time, Avalanche Creek Falls is located at the very start of the Avalanche Peak Route walking trail and is a beautiful place to visit.
 The falls are not that impressive (compared with the others) but with only a 5-minute walk between you and the falls, why not go for a look?

 I myself usually get lunch or a coffee in town and walk over to the falls to enjoy it.
 The surrounding forest is so beautiful and with the sound of the water, you can’t even hear the highway!